 if ~mpcchecktoolboxinstalled('simulink') disp('Simulink(R) is required to run this example.') return end

 The following Simulink® model represents a TMP plant and an MPC Controller designed for the control objectives described above.
-The model can be opened with:
+The model is opened and plant data is initialized:

 The MPC controller is represented by an MPC object in the workspace.
-It can be viewed at the command line as follows:
+It is loaded from a previously saved design:

 load mpc_tmpdemodata; mpcobj